The classification of purely non-symplectic automorphisms of high order on K3 surfaces: Transcendental cycles and uniqueness of up to isomorphism.

 \boldmath$(20,2^4)$ \unboldmath The elliptic fibration has $5$ fibers of type $III$ and a single fiber of type $III^*$.
 This results in the lattice $U\oplus E_7 \oplus 5 A_1$ spanned by fiber components and the zero section.
 It has determinant $2^6$.
 Since there is also a $2$-torsion section, $\det\NS=2^4$.\\

-\FloatBarrier \boldmath$(20,2^4 5^2)$ \unboldmath In this case $X_{(20,2^4 5^2)}$ has a single fiber of type $I_0^*$ and $6$ fibers of type $III$.
+\boldmath$(20,2^4 5^2)$ \unboldmath In this case $X_{(20,2^4 5^2)}$ has a single fiber of type $I_0^*$ and $6$ fibers of type $III$.
 This results in the lattice $U \oplus D_4 \oplus 6 A_1$ of rank $12$ and determinant $2^8$.
 Again there is $2$-torsion.
 We reach a lattice of determinant $2^6$.
 We get $X$ by a degree $5$ base change from $y^2=x^3+4t^2(t+1)x$ with section $(x,y)=(t^2,t^3+2t^2)$.
-We get the sections $(x,y)=(t^6,t^9+2t^4)$ and $(-x(t),iy(t))$ generating the Mordell-Weil lattice $2 A_1^\vee(5)$ of $X$. \\
+We get the sections $(x,y)=(t^6,t^9+2t^4)$ and $(-x(t),iy(t))$ generating the Mordell-Weil lattice $A_1^\vee(5)^{\oplus 2}$ of $X$. \\

-\boldmath$(21,7^2)$ \unboldmath We can base change this elliptic fibration from $y^2=x^3+4t^4(t-1)$ to get the sections. $(x,y)=(\zeta_3^k t^6,2t^2+t^9)$ generating the Mordell-Weil lattice of $X$.
-To double check note that $f^3$ is an order $7$ non-symplectic automorphism acting trivially on $\NS$ and not fixing a curve of genus $0$ point-wise.
+\boldmath$(21,7^2)$ \unboldmath We can base change this elliptic fibration from $y^2=x^3+4t^4(t-1)$ to get the sections $(x,y)=(\zeta_3^k t^6,2t^2+t^9)$ which generate the Mordell-Weil lattice of $X$.
+Using the height pairing one can then compute $\NS$.
+Alternatively note that $f^3$ is an order $7$ non-symplectic automorphism acting trivially on $\NS$ and not fixing a curve of genus $0$ point-wise.
 There is only a single possible fixed lattice of rank $10$, namely $U(7)\oplus E_8$.
-For the other possible action see Lemma \ref{lem:27,7^2}.\\
+For the other possible actions see Lemma \ref{lem:21,7^2}.\\

 \boldmath $(24,2^2)$ \unboldmath The fibration has $4$ type $II$ fibers, one type $I_0^*$ and an $II^*$ fiber.
 We get $\NS=U\oplus D_4 \oplus E_8$.\\

 \boldmath $(24,2^6)$ \unboldmath In this case the fixed locus of $f^{12}$ consists of $4$ rational curves and a curve of genus $1$.
 This leads to a fixed lattice of rank $14$ and determinant $2^6$ as expected.\\